Wolf Reik: Career and research

 Wolf Reik studies how additional information can be added to the genome through a range of processes collectively called epigenetics.
 He discovered some of the key epigenetic mechanisms important for mammalian development, physiology, genome reprogramming, and human diseases.
 His early work led to the discovery that the molecular mechanism of genomic imprinting is based on DNA methylation.
 He uncovered non-coding RNA and chromatin looping regulating imprinted genes, which he showed to be involved in fetal nutrition, growth, and disease.
-He found that the environment influences epigenetic programming in embryos, with changes in gene expression persisting in adults and their offspring.
+He found that the environment influences epigenetic programming in embryos, with changes in gene expression persisting in adults and their offspring.With his collaborators he discovered global epigenetic reprogramming in early embryos and in primordial germ cells10.
+He found that adult human cells could be substantially rejuvenated by epigenetic reprogramming induced by transient treatment with Yamanaka reprogramming factors11.

 Awards and honours

 Wolf Reik has received many awards, including: